phluid61/internet-drafts/file-uri-scheme/draft.md

 ## UNC

-A Universal Naming Convention (UNC) string does a similar job.
-It has three parts: host, share, path.
-You can translate between UNC paths and file URIs.
+The Universal Naming Convention (UNC) {{MS-DTYP}} defines a string format that can perform a similar role in describing the location of files.
+This UNC filespace selector string has three parts: host, share, and path.
+This document describes a means of translating between UNC filespace selector strings and file URIs.

 ## Notational Conventions